helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>The penalty of success is to be bored by the attentions of people who formerly snubbed you.</h3 quote>
+<h3 quote align='center'>We have actually experienced in recent months a dramatic demonstration of an unprecedented intelligence failure, perhaps the most significant intelligence failure in the history of the United States.</h3 quote>

 ---